george0st/qgate-model/README.md

 # QGate-FS-Model
 The sample of feature store model for machine learning, part of quality gate concept.
-This model is independent (definition in json, data in csv/xlsx) on machine learning solution.
+This model is independent (definition in json, data in csv) for machine learning solutions.

 It can be used with various of ML/MLOps solutions.

 ## Usage
 The model is suitable for:
  - independent testing new versions of machine learning solutions (with aim to keep quality in time)
- - compare capabilities of machine learning solutions (as part of RFI, RFP, RFX and SWOT analysis)
+ - compare capabilities/functions of machine learning solutions (as part of RFP/X and SWOT analysis)
  - unit, function, acceptance, performance, shadow, ... tests
  - etc.